-A living trust is a legal document that is created during someone’s lifetime.
-The creator of the trust is the one who decides who gets the property.
-It is very important that the timeshare owner transfer the timeshare interest into the trust.
-If the timeshare is held by a lease or contract, the owner has to list the timeshare as part of the trust property.
+A living trust is a legal document that someone creates during their lifetime.
+The trust creator decides who gets the property.
+It‘s imperative that if you are the owner, you transfer the timeshare interest into the trust.
+If the timeshare is held by a lease or contract, the owner has to list it as part of the trust property.

-A timeshare can also be passed on by a will.
-A will is similar to a trust, as it is a legal document that is made during someone’s lifetime and it will go into effect upon their death.
+A will is an additional way to pass on a timeshare.
+Similar to a trust, a will is a legal document that goes into effect upon the creator’s death.
 The person who owns the will doesn’t need to sign a deed or an Assignment of Ownership Interest form.
-The only thing needed for a will is the proper language that will clearly delegate who will take over the responsibilities of the timeshare upon the previous owner’s death.
+Proper language that clearly delegates who will take over the timeshare is the only thing that is necessary.

 Having a joint ownership is where multiple owners own an undivided equal interest in the whole property.
-It means that immediately after one owner’s death, the surviving owner is automatically next in line and will continue to own the timeshare.
-It is also very important to note that there could be serious tax consequences involved with changing ownership to add to the heirs.
-A timeshare owner who is considering this option should first consult with tax professionals to make sure everything is handled legally and efficiently.
+Immediately after one owner’s death, the surviving owner will continue to own the timeshare.

-Additionally, the timeshare can be passed down to the heirs through a probate without establishing a will, trust, or a joint ownership arraignment.
-However, there are a lot of disadvantages to this option.
+Additionally, a probate can pass down a timeshare without a living will, trust, or joint ownership.
+However, there are some disadvantages to this option.
 The probate route could take months or years to complete.
-The process has to go through the courts, and they are very strict about completing the process before passing the timeshare on to anyone.
-Since this process can get a bit pricey with all of the fees involved, they will even take the money out of the deceased’s person’s account before transferring the ownership to anyone else.
-And finally, even after the entire process is done, the courts may go against the deceased owner’s wishes and pass down the timeshare to someone just based on who is next in line according to state law against the owner’s wishes.
+The process has to go through the courts, and they are strict about completing the process before passing the timeshare on.
+It can even get a bit pricey with all of the fees that are necessary.
+The courts may take the money out of the deceased persons account before transferring the ownership to anyone else.
+Even after all this, the ownership could still pass down the timeshare according to state law against the owner’s wishes.